muziejus/wandering-rocks/markdown/data.md

 ## Data

-There are three distinct datasets in this project, and all of them rely on the previous work done by Gifford and Gunn and Hart.
+There are three distinct datasets in this project, and all of them rely on the previous work done by Don Gifford and Ian Gunn and Clive Hart.

 The data in the first dataset are what I call “instances.”
 These are instances of a place’s being mentioned in the text.
 I wrote a web application,